 If you want to know what your home is worth today, you can use the What’s My Home Worth tool on our web.

-If you need any assistance with a detailed home evaluation, don’t hesitate to reach out to us using the form below.
+If you need a detailed home evaluation, please get in touch with us using the form below.
 One of our local agents will get in touch with you shortly.

-This is a graphic image showing the nominal straight-line calculation of price growth over 25 years.
-If you would like to know the real value, you will have to consider the carrying costs for the same period (i.e., the interest that you pay on your mortgage, property taxes, maintenance, repairs of your home) and the average annual headline inflation for the same period.
+This graphic image shows the nominal straight-line calculation of price growth over 25 years.
+Suppose you would like to know the real value.
+In that case, you will have to consider the carrying costs for the same period (i.e., the interest you pay on your mortgage, property taxes, maintenance, and repairs of your home) and the average annual headline inflation for the same period.
 This must be subtracted from the compounded annual growth rate.

-Although, you may feel that the 7.05 % compounded growth rate is on the lower side, please remember that the costs of the house diminish over the years of your ownership.
+Although you may feel that the 7.05 % compounded growth rate is on the lower side, please remember that the costs of the house diminish over the years of your ownership.
 So, when you finish paying your mortgage, the value of your home has risen exponentially.
-Therefore, it is never the wrong time to buy your home.
+Therefore, it is never the wrong time to buy your house.